Luca Pferdmenges: Career

-Pferdmenges is trying to become the youngest man to visit every country in the world.
+Pferdmenges was trying to become the youngest man to visit every country in the world.
 He speaks German, English, French, Spanish, and Hebrew.
 His German language book on Juggling, Jonglieren wie ein Profi, was coauthored with Joscha F. Westerkamp and was published in October 2022 by Meyer & Meyer.
 He also cowrote and self-published a book on travel, Billig Reisen, released the same month.

 Luca Pferdmenges frequently attends juggling festivals.

 In July 2016, Pferdmenges appeared on the Sat.1 talent show Superkids and advanced to the finals of the show.
 He was chosen by Rheinische Post as a "Person of the Year" in Mönchengladbach for the 2021.

 Pferdmenges participated in the "NK Jongleren" (Open Dutch Juggling Championships) in 2016 and 2017 and won various titles.

 In January 2018, Luca Pferdmenges went on tour through Germany with Jonglissimo as part of the "Feuerwerk der Turnkunst – AURA" show.

 In 2022, he was featured on the Forbes 30 Under 30 list in the category "Sports & Games", the first juggler to achieve this.

+On April 24th, 2025, he accomplished his goal of traveling to every country in the world.